forio/contour/src/documentation/key_concepts.md

 	.render();

-<a id="adding-to-narwhal"></a>
-###Adding Capabilities to Narwhal
+###Adding Capabilities to Contour

-Narwhal is designed to be easily extensible.
+Contour is designed to be easily extensible.
+You can add both **visualizations** and **functionality**.

 **Visualizations**

+Although Contour comes with quite a few visualizations, sometimes you want something a little more customized.

-You can also add your own visualizations to the core Narwhal object using `.export()`.
+You can add your own visualizations to the core Contour object using `.export()`.

-To add a visualization to the core Narwhal object:
+To add a visualization to the core Contour object:

-1. Call the `.export()` function on the Narwhal object.
+1. Call the `.export()` function on the Contour object.
 2. Pass in the name of the new visualization.
-(You'll call this constructor in your Narwhal instance.)
+(Later, you'll call this constructor in your Contour instance.)
 3. Pass in the function that creates the new visualization.
 	* The body of this function will most likely require you to write directly in [D3](http://d3js.org) or [SVG](http://www.w3schools.com/svg/svg_reference.asp).
-4. Add this new visualization to an instance of Narwhal.
+4. Add this new visualization to an instance of Contour.

 For example:

-	Narwhal.export('myExportedVisualization', function (data, layer) {
+	Contour('myExportedVisualization', function (data, layer) {

 		// new visualization is a circle, radius 45px,
-		// centered at (n,n) in the Narwhal frame;
+		// centered at (n,n) in the Contour frame;
 		// n is passed in when the visualization constructor
-		// is called in the Narwhal instance
+		// is called in the Contour instance
 		// .xScale and .yScale are functions of
-		// Narwhal's .cartesian() frame,
+		// Contour's .cartesian() frame,
 		// so this visualization requires .cartesian()

 		layer.append('circle')